 Dr. Dugan earned a Doctor of Veterinary Medicine in 2006 from Ross University, St. Kitts, West Indies, after completing his clinical rotations at Oklahoma State University.
-Prior to entering the veterinary profession, he received a Bachelor of Science, Marketing from Nicholls State University, Thibodaux, LA.
+Prior to entering the veterinary profession, he received a Bachelor of Science degree from Nicholls State University, Thibodaux, LA.

-Dr. Dugan has practiced veterinary medicine in Ohio, Louisiana, and, most recently, Texas.
-He comes to us from Premier Vet Care Animal Clinic in Rowlett, TX.
+Dr. Dugan has practiced veterinary medicine in Ohio, Louisiana, and most recently, Texas.
+He comes to SRVC from Premier Vet Care Animal Clinic in Rowlett, TX.
 He’s a member of the American Veterinary Medical Association and Texas Veterinary Medical Association.

-Dr. Dugan and his wife Sherri recently moved to Little Rock from Dallas with their furry child named Indi.
-During his off time, Dr. Mike enjoys cycling and golf.
+Dr. Dugan and his wife Sherri recently moved to Little Rock from Dallas with their furry child Indi.
+During his time off, Dr. Mike enjoys cycling and golf.
 He and Sherri look forward to experiencing all that Little Rock has to offer.

 Dr. Lindsay Clark has worked with an array of animals since childhood – from dogs and cats to horses, cattle and goats.
 Her particular medical interests include internal medicine and senior canine care.
 She also has a way of engaging certain unique breeds making her known by many as the “Husky Whisperer.”